0800 688 9823 | Family Owned Business | Free UK Mainland Delivery | 0% Interest Free Finance

 When should I do my final mow?

-Once grass stops growing should align with a temperature drop.
+Once grass stops growing, it should align with a temperature drop.
 This will be between October and November.
-However, with the fluctuating seasons and warm winter sun, sometimes you may experience a delayed growth with grass continuing to sprout even into December
+However, with the fluctuating seasons and warm winter sun, sometimes you may experience delayed growth with grass continuing to sprout even into December

 What if my grass keeps growing in Winter?